donn/Swiftlog/README.md

 The API is not "Swifty", but all of your logic can be written in Swift!

 # Requirements
-Swift 3.1-dev on Linux, Clang. macOS on the way.
+Swift 3.1-dev on Linux, Clang, IcarusVerilog.

+A macOS version is on the way.

 # Usage
 So this is slightly finicky.
 Just a fair warning.